 I grew up on Long Island with a single mother and one brother.
 Growing up multi-ethnic (my mom was born in Trinidad but ethnically Indian; my father's side is Italian with a touch of Austrian -- bet you didn't guess that when you looked at me), I had the privilege of never fitting in, which meant always feeling a bit out of place while never being able to be put in anyone else's box.
 Often an outside observer of people and their stories, I fell in love with movies very early on as a child.
 I can't quite pinpoint a moment in my childhood when I decided I wanted to be a filmmaker; it is simply a desire that has always been there.
-But I began writing stories at age five and attribute my interest in visual storytelling in large part to watching movies of very wide variety with my mom at a young age.
+I began writing stories at age five and attribute my interest in visual storytelling in large part to watching movies of very wide variety with my mom at a young age.
 Watching "The Twilight Zone" marathon every fourth of July was a family tradition and I credit that as a huge reason for my interest in screenwriting.
 I wrote my first screenplay, or what I thought was a screenplay, at age nine.
 I knew my love for movies was something bigger than just an interest when a video camera was first placed in my hands at the age of 13.
 It was from that point forward that my passion in life was clearly defined.
 In high school, I attempted to make two "feature films" with a cast of friends and a crew of one, but those never quite panned out.
 After high school, I took a year off and honed in on my writing.
 I won a couple of online video contests and put the money towards funding my first big project.
 I enrolled in Hunter College in 2008 and made my first independent short, "Do Over," a psychological thriller, the summer after freshman year.
 I graduated with honors with a BA in Film Production & Studies in 2012.

 Filmmaking & Community Leadership

-I also turned my desire to foster collaboration and engagement in the local film community into IndieWorks, a monthly film screening series showcasing and supporting the work of other independent filmmakers in New York.
-Each month screens 4 shorts and consistently has over 45 people in attendance.
+I turned my desire to foster collaboration and engagement in the local film community into IndieWorks, a monthly film screening series showcasing and supporting the work of other independent filmmakers in New York.
+Each month screens 4 or 5 shorts and consistently has over 45 people in attendance.
 It is currently in its 5th year and has gained name recognition of its own.

 My work often has a focus on character exploration.
 I have an affinity for ensemble pieces and quick-witted dialogue.
 My other credits as Writer, Director include a dozen independently produced (read no-budget and community supported) narrative shorts that have made official selection at film festivals across the country.
-I am currently on the festival circuit with one short, pre-production for another and recently wrapped Post-Production for my second feature, a dramedy titled About A Donkey, written by and co-produced with 'Kelsey' collaborator Kelsey Rauber.
-Silent Night, my feature screenplay that I hope to be my third feature also made the Quarter Finals of the 2016 Slamdance Screenplay Competition.
+I am currently on the festival circuit with one short, in pre-production for another, and recently wrapped Post-Production for my second feature, a dramedy titled About A Donkey, written by and co-produced with 'Kelsey' collaborator Kelsey Rauber.
+Silent Night, my feature screenplay that I hope to be my third feature, made the Quarter Finals of the 2016 Slamdance Screenplay Competition.
 Touring with About a Donkey and exploring funding options for Silent Night make up my mission for 2018!